shaneholloman/plutex/docs/audits/plutex_audit_2025-04-03.md

-# Plutus Project Audit: Modernization & PyPI Readiness (2025-04-03)
+# plutex Project Audit: Modernization & PyPI Readiness (2025-04-03)

-**Objective:** Assess the Plutus project's current state and outline steps required to meet 2025 standards, ensure compatibility with Python 3.10-3.13, prepare for PyPI publication with automated testing/deployment and secure practices, and consolidate tooling with Ruff.
+**Objective:** Assess the plutex project's current state and outline steps required to meet 2025 standards, ensure compatibility with Python 3.10-3.13, prepare for PyPI publication with automated testing/deployment and secure practices, and consolidate tooling with Ruff.

 ## 1. Executive Summary

-Plutus is an innovative AI-powered trading system proof-of-concept with a multi-agent architecture.
+plutex is an innovative AI-powered trading system proof-of-concept with a multi-agent architecture.
 While functional, the project requires significant modernization to meet current standards, ensure broader Python compatibility (3.10-3.13), and become a dependable PyPI package.
 Key findings indicate outdated dependencies (especially Langchain), a need for code quality improvements (acknowledged in README), incomplete PyPI metadata, lack of automated testing/deployment, and opportunities to consolidate tooling using Ruff.
 Security practices around API key handling also require review.
 This audit recommends a phased approach focusing on establishing robust testing and CI/CD, migrating to Ruff, updating dependencies incrementally, refactoring code, completing PyPI requirements, and enhancing security and documentation.

 ## 2. Current State Analysis